A what? A vital glossary of key terms and phrases in medical aesthetics, to help you understand what is going on.

 This mathematical ratio of 1:1.6 determines what we see as beautiful.
 It holds true in art, architecture, care design – and also in many aspects of the human face.
 The width of the face compared to the length; the height of the top lip compared to the lower lip, and so on.
 Expert tweakment practitioners aim to move our facial proportions towards these ideals.
 Who’s the nearest example of perfection?
 Bella Hadid, closely followed by Beyonce.

-The concept is that if you start early with Botox and skin-tightening treatments, the wrinkles won’t get a chance to settle in, so you’ll age more slowly.
+The concept is that if you start early with toxins and skin-tightening treatments, the wrinkles won’t get a chance to settle in, so you’ll age more slowly.
 True, but it also tends to make people overly anxious about the (perfectly normal) onset of any signs of ageing.

 The proper term for a tweakment.
 Or rather a tweakment is a non-surgical cosmetic medical procedure.